everdark/kedro-on-aws/README.md

 ```

 Once approved, a model package can be used to create a model ready for serving real-time or batch transform jobs.

+To make sure model versioning from Kedro and SageMaker can be linked together,
+we use versioned `JSONDataSet` to store ARN of the resulting AWS resources.

 ### Using a custom kedro dataset with Athena query